 For medical questions, we encourage you to review our information with your doctor.

 For some people, the melanoma may never go away completely.
-These people may get regular treatment with immunotherapy, targeted therapy, chemotherapy, or other treatments to try to help keep the cancer under control for as long as possible.
+These people may get regular treatments such as immunotherapy, targeted therapy, or chemotherapy to help keep the cancer under control for as long as possible and to help with any symptoms they’re having.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.

-Some treatment side effects might last a long time or might not even show up until years after you have finished treatment.
+Some treatment side effects might last a long time or might not even show up until years after you’ve finished treatment.
 Your doctor visits are a good time to ask questions and talk about any changes or problems you notice or concerns you have.

-Your follow-up schedule should include regular skin and lymph node exams by yourself and by your doctor.
-How often you need follow-up doctor visits depends on the stage of your melanoma when you were diagnosed and other factors.
+How often you need follow-up doctor visits depends on the stage of your melanoma when you were diagnosed, your risk of the melanoma coming back (or getting a new melanoma), and other factors.
+During your visits, your doctor will pay close attention to any changes in your skin and lymph nodes.
 In addition to the exams, imaging tests such as ultrasounds or CT scans may be recommended for some people.